“Hit me.”

 The Sue had one hand over Frodo’s shoulder and the other over his forehead.
 Her hands began to glow blue.

-"Greeeat, she's draining herself to heal Frodo.
-She's going to save his life, how selfless of her."
-Even so, Aerilyn was surprised when the Sue stabbed herself on the shoulder with the Morgul blade, thus giving herself a scar identical to Frodo's.
+“Greeeat, she’s draining herself to heal Frodo.
+She’s going to save his life, how selfless of her.”
+Even so, Aerilyn was surprised when the Sue stabbed herself in the shoulder with the Morgul blade, thus giving herself a scar identical to Frodo’s.
 The Sue abruptly fainted.
 An elf appeared out of nowhere to catch her before she fell to the ground.

 “Stupid melodramatic Sue,” Zera growled.
 “Flounced in, saved the day, and then fainted.
 She’s already making me sick.
 Now what... back to Rivendell?
 Geez, at least she gets to be carried.
 We have to walk all the way.”